In memory of the great Glenn

 He was a progressive in the purest sense of the term.
 He indeed believed that people had to dedicate life to their own self-improvement: "Being men means giving the best.
 Evolution is about us.
 Put in the right condition and with a bit of effort, a man can be much more than a mere man; he can be a gentleman, a sportsman, an inventor, an artist, a philosopher, a bard, a magician, a hero".

-He dispensed advices on everything: from ties to chest hair, and even on the last words to say on the deathbed.
-He was never banal.
 And he was never wrong; except, perhaps, once: when he popularized the socks with sandals, even though only to cover some certainly-not-perfect feet.
 De mortuis nihil nisi bonum: "Of the dead, say nothing but good".
 That's why we give him the benefit of the doubt.
 But only if wearing those socks with sandals was him.
 Because he was the great Glenn.

 Commenti